ABOUT BALU BLUE FOUNDATION

 Balu sadly passed away in 2016 at the young age of 1 year, from consuming 1080 poison, on land nearby to farmland in South Australia, which was absolutely devastating.

 1080 is a toxic and awful poison that is still used to this day for the control of “pest species” and to protect livestock, it is an incredibly toxic, and excruciating death to creatures it is consumed by.
-Unfortunately there is no anti-dote to 1080, and nothing could be done on a veterinary level, many people lose beloved dogs, horses, and other pets across Australia and New Zealand as a result of this toxic poison.
-We hope to educate many people on toxic chemicals such as 1080, which are used on animals, and how you can encourage the use of more humane alternatives.
+Unfortunately there is no anti-dote to 1080, and nothing could be done on a veterinary level, many people lose beloved dogs, horses, and other pets across Australia and New Zealand as a result of this toxic poison, it is also unknown the statistics of effects on native wildlife.
+We hope to encourage users of this poision to move away from the use of 1080 poison, in hope for more humane and less detrimental alternatives.